madetech/data-101/modules/supplementary/Databases.md

   -	Support Key Developer Languages and Platforms

-  -	Simple to implement than using RDBMS
+  -	Simpler to implement than using RDBMS

   -	It can serve as the primary data source for online applications.